enketo/enketo/packages/enketo-core/README.md

 This repo is meant to be used as a building block for any Enketo-powered application.
 See [this page](https://enketo.org/develop/#libraries) for a schematic overview of a real-life full-fledged data collection application and how Enketo Core fits into this.

-## Project status

-As of 2022, Enketo is maintained by the [ODK team](https://getodk.org/about/team.html) (primarily [Trevor Schmidt](https://github.com/eyelidlessness/)).
-Martijn, its original author, continues to provide advice and continuity.
-The ODK project sets priorities in collaboration with its [Technical Advisory Board](https://getodk.org/about/ecosystem.html).

-Broader context is available in [the Enketo Express repository](https://github.com/enketo/enketo-express#project-status).

 ## Browser support

 The following browsers are officially supported: